2006 Austrian legislative election

 Legislative elections were held in Austria on 1 October 2006 to elect the 23rd National Council, the lower house of Austria's bicameral parliament.

 The governing Austrian People's Party (ÖVP) suffered substantial losses and was unexpectedly overtaken by the Social Democratic Party of Austria (SPÖ).
-The Greens became the third largest party for the first time, while the Freedom Party of Austria (FPÖ) fell to fourth for the first time.
+The Greens became the third largest party for the first time, while the Freedom Party of Austria (FPÖ) fell to fourth for the first time since its establishment in 1956.
 The Alliance for the Future of Austria (BZÖ), competing in its first national election, narrowly passed the 4% electoral threshold, despite opinion polling which indicated it would fall short.

 After the 2002 election, the ÖVP formed government with the FPÖ; in 2005, the Alliance for the Future of Austria (BZÖ) split from the FPÖ.
 Most of the FPÖ's National Council deputies joined the new party, which replaced the FPÖ as the junior partner in government.
 As a result of the 2006 election, the ÖVP–BZÖ coalition lost its majority.
 After three months of negotiations, the SPÖ and ÖVP formed a grand coalition under SPÖ leader Alfred Gusenbauer, which took office on 11 January 2007.